Check this link for a news article on our 2014 Street Survival School!

-A big THANK YOU to all the volunteers (including parents) that dedicated their time and skill for the Street Survival Schools in 2006, 2007, 2008, 2009, 2011 & 2012.
-From setting up the course and registration to running the exercises and the final take down of the cones, everyone did an OUTSTANDING job and we could not have done it without your help.
-There were a number of comments noting how smoothly things were run and what a great experience the day was.
+A big THANK YOU to all the volunteers (including parents) that dedicate their time and skill to our Street Survival Schools, since our first one in 2006.
+From setting up the course and registration to running the exercises and the final take down of the cones, everyone has done an OUTSTANDING job and we can not do it without your help.
+Through the years, there have been a number of comments noting how smoothly things were run and what a great experience the day was.
 One comment from a parent I’d like to share went something like this:

 “…the fact that you are all out here volunteering your time to make this happen impresses upon the students just how important the skills you’re teaching really are.”